 Picture Genetics is a service of Fulgent Genetics, Inc. (collectively, “Fulgent,” “we” or “us”).
-We are required by law to provide you with notice of its legal duties and privacy practices with respect your "Protected Health Information" (defined below).
+We are required by law to provide you with notice of its legal duties and privacy practices with respect to your “Protected Health Information” (defined below).
 This Notice describes the privacy practices of Fulgent, its employees and other personnel.

 Fulgent is required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) to keep your Protected Health Information confidential.
 This Notice describes our legal duties and privacy practices, and explains your patient privacy rights.
 When we use or disclose your Protected Health Information, we are required to abide by the terms of this Notice.